jonasj76/libnsh/README.md

 by offer a simple API that hides the duplicated code parts and only focus on the parts that is needed to get the actual value for a specific OID.

+## Build and installation
+`libnsh` uses GNU's autotools as its build system.

+    ./configure
+    make
+    make install   # you probably need to be root for this

+When checking out the code from GitHub, use `./autogen.sh` to generate the `configure` script.

 ## OID

 The OID is defined using a `#define` statement.
 The define **must** have a name